taylordragoo/dragoo-dev-blog/src/content/pages/about.md

 slug: /about
 title: About
 ---
-## Experience

-#### Software Developer / University of Oklahoma
+## Software Developer / University of Oklahoma

 #### July 2021 - Current

 * Collaborated with project managers, business analysts and end-users to define and develop new application concepts to be used by the College of Medicine
-* Established continual improvement to system architecture by refactoring old legacy code that had been written in ColdFusion 11 to Laravel and VueJs
+* Established continual improvement to system architecture by refactoring old legacy code that had been written in ColdFusion 11 to Javascript/PHP
 * Led the integration of two legacy faculty SQL databases into a new single unified-schema
 * Developed various web service/APIs to fetch the data and populate the UI
 * Coordinated with the team to conduct user research with strong communication, analytical and interpersonal skills
-* Environment: Laravel, Vue, SQL Server, Axios, Docker
+* Environment: Javascript, PHP, SQL & Docker

-#### IT Analyst / University of Oklahoma
+## IT Analyst / University of Oklahoma

 #### Oct 2016 - July 2021